mdwarfgeek/tres-tools/README.md

 ============

 The software was mostly for internal use so has unfortunately accrued a few unusual dependencies.
-In addition to Python with numpy, scipy and matplotlib the following modules are used:

 Python >= 2.7

 numpy

 scipy

+matplotlib

 astropy or pyfits